insane-mc/imc/README.md

 <p align="center">An <strong>I</strong>nsane <strong>M</strong>inecraft <strong>C</strong>ompiler for Building Datapacks</p>
 <br>

-> This project is still under development and all API interfaces may be unstable or not supported yet.
+> This project is still under development, API interfaces may be unstable or not supported yet.